mekb-turtle/discord-ai-bot/README.md

     2. Enable `bot`
     3. Enable Send Messages, Read Messages/View Channels, and Read Message History
     4. Under Generated URL, click Copy and paste the URL in your browser
+7. Git clone this repo 'git clone https://github.com/jmorganca/ollama'
-7. Rename `.env.example` to `.env` and edit the file
+8. Rename `.env.example` to `.env` and edit the file
     - You can get the token from Application » Bot » Token, **never share this with anyone**
-    - Make sure to change the model if you aren't using `orca`
+    - Make sure to change the model if you aren't using `orca-mini`
     - Ollama IP can be kept the same unless you have changed the port
     - Set the channels to the channel ID, comma separated
         1. In Discord, go to User Settings » Advanced, and enable Developer Mode
         2. Right click on a channel you want to use, and click Copy Channel ID
     - You can edit the system message the bot uses, or disable it entirely
+9. run command 'npm install discord' before you go to number 9
-8. Start the bot with `npm start`
+10. Start the bot with `npm start`
-9. You can interact with the bot by @mentioning it with your message
+11. You can interact with the bot by @mentioning it with your message